-A delightful two bedroom first floor retirement flat set within a small sought after development within easy walking distance of Deddington village centre with its comprehensive range of amenities.
+A delightful well presented two bedroom first floor retirement apartment set within a sought after small development within walking distance of Deddington village centre with its comprehensive amenities.

-The property is accessed via its own front door leading to a small entrance hall with a staircase rising to the first floor hallway.
-The accommodation includes a good size sitting room with double glazed sliding patio doors, Juliet balcony and views over the pretty communal gardens, an archway provides access to the kitchen which has a range of base and wall units, inset stainless steel sink unit, ample work tops, built in oven and hob, cooker extractor hood, plumbing for washing machine, space for fridge/freezer and tiled floor.
+The property is accessed via a communal entrance hall.
+The front door opens into a hallway with airing cupboard, good size reception room with double glazed sliding patio doors, Juliet balcony and views over the pretty communal gardens, glazed arched doors provide access to the kitchen which has a good range of base and wall units, inset stainless steel sink unit, ample work tops, cooker extractor hood, plumbing for washing machine, space for fridge/freezer and tiled floor.

-There is a double bedroom with built-in wardrobe cupboards, a further bedroom and a bathroom with a panel bath, mixer taps and shower attachment, pedestal wash hand basin and low level WC.
+There is a double bedroom with built-in wardrobe cupboards, a further bedroom currently used as a dining room and a good size shower room with a large shower cubicle, Aqualisa shower, pedestal wash hand basin and low level WC.

 An internal viewing is strongly recommended to fully appreciate this delightful retirement flat.